-In the week ending 7 May 2022, the percentage of people testing positive for coronavirus (COVID-19) continued to decrease in all regions of England.
+In the week ending 13 May 2022, the percentage of people testing positive for coronavirus (COVID-19) continued to decrease across most regions in England except the South East and South West.
+In the South East and the South West, the percentage of people testing positive decreased in the most recent two weeks, but the trend was uncertain in the most recent week.

-There is a higher degree of uncertainty in our estimates for English regions relative to England overall.
-This is indicated by wider credible intervals, and therefore results should be interpreted with caution.
+There is a higher degree of uncertainty in our estimates for English regions compared to England overall.
+This is shown by wider credible intervals and therefore results should be interpreted with caution.

-Figure 2: The percentage testing positive for COVID-19 continued to decrease across all English regions
+Figure 2: The percentage testing positive for coronavirus (COVID-19) continued to decrease across English regions

-Modelled daily percentage of the population testing positive for COVID-19 on nose and throat swabs by region, England, 27 March to 7 May 2022
+Modelled daily percentage of the population testing positive for COVID-19 on nose and throat swabs by region, England, 2 April to 13 May 2022

-- 1. Credible intervals widen slightly at the end as there is a delay between the swab being taken and reporting of results.
+- Credible intervals widen slightly at the end as there is a delay between the swab being taken and reporting of results.
 We report latest figures based on the reference day for that week because of this greater uncertainty in the most recent days. - 2.
 The percentage of people testing positive by region was calculated using a similar modelling approach to the national daily estimates in Section 2: COVID-19 by UK countries. - 3.
 The analysis is conducted over a six-week period, which means some positive cases move in and out of the sample.
 This causes variability between estimates over time, which is expected given the lower number of positive tests in each region, compared with England as a whole. - 4.
 We describe trends by comparing the probability that the estimate for the reference day is higher or lower than the estimate for 7 and 14 days prior.